Friday Finds... SOiNTOiT

 (Just click the images to go direct to the listings)

-ame, Age, Location, and give us a random fact whilst you’re at it.)
+Tell me a bit about you.
+(Name, Age, Location, and give us a random fact whilst you’re at it.)
 My name is Pam Reinhardt.
 I’m 56.
 I live at a lovely lake in Northern California.
 I’m married, a mom and ‘gramma’.
 Random fact: Colors 60 feet below the surface in warm, tropical waters are indescribably and breathtakingly vivid.

 How did etsy come into your life?
 I’m running out of wall space!
 AND I like the etsy community AND I like learning new skills and I like art exposure and meeting talented and creative people.